The Educate & Celebrate Award

 We will produce a portfolio of 'moments of change' from our participating schools.

-The location will be 10 hard to reach schools in areas of deprivation where their is little of no provision for teachers, students and families
+The location will be 5 hard to reach schools in the UK in areas of deprivation where their is little of no provision for teachers, students and families

-Teachers will be trained to fulfil Ofsted criteria with regards to sexual orientation and gender identity by monitoring homophobia, biphobia and transphobia through a robust anti-bullying policy, an Equal opportunities policy and through Sex & Relationships education.
-Students will then have access to an LGBT+Inclusive curriculum to ensure representation, knowledge, historical context and understanding
+Teachers will be trained to fulfil Ofsted criteria with regards to sexual orientation and gender identity by monitoring homophobia, biphobia and transphobia through inclusive policies, curriculum, environment and community events.
+This is a whole school approach to creating institutional change.

 We are perfectly positioned as we are all experienced teachers who have devised the programme through making our own schools LGBT+Friendly, thus have been able to find the most successful, accessible and practical strategies to pass on to schools we partner with.
 Gaining Ofsted ‘Best Practice’ in 2012 for successfully tackling HBT bullying and ingrained attitudes, our CEO received an MBE for services to Equality and Diversity in Education in 2016 and a Doctorate from University of Aberdeen